PavleProd/FilmPicker/README.md

 * Console application that can print formatted information about movies
 * Random picking movie by minimal average rating and specific genre

+* .jar file that prints list of available genres, and lets returns random movie based on your genre(optional) and minimal rating(optional)

 #### Frontend
 /